dnsimple/dnsimple-support/content/articles/domains-jobs.md

 ## Important notes

-- **Generic nmes**: If you're registering a generic name (not a company name, brand name, or product name from your business), **contact the .JOBS registry directly using their online submission form** before applying via DNSimple.
+- **Generic names**: If you're registering a generic name (not a company name, brand name, or product name from your business), **contact the .JOBS registry directly using their online submission form** before applying via DNSimple.
 - **Pending status**: Applications can remain in "pending" status for up to 30 days.
 After this period, unapproved applications are automatically removed.

 ## Have more questions?